Sickle Cell Disease Association of America: Events

 The Sickle Cell Disease Association of America, Inc. hosts several events throughout each year.
-It hosts the Annual National Sickle Cell Walk with the Stars the weekend after Labor Day each year.
+It hosts the Annual National Sickle Cell Walk with the Stars each summer.
 The inaugural walk was held on September 6, 2014, at Lake Montebello in Baltimore, Maryland.
-This event typically will have a variety vendors, kid activities, prizes and celebrity guests.
-The Sickle Cell Disease National Convention is held annually during the first weekend of October in Baltimore's Inner Harbor.
+This event typically will have a variety vendors, kid activities, prizes and more.
+The Sickle Cell Disease Annual National Convention is held annually during October.
 The event will feature themed experience, with prizes, awards, auctions and educational sessions.